 Want to skip the packing hassle?
 Order an Essentials Kit!
 These kits come with over 20 branded items straight from this list - just add clothes and you're ready to go.

-All shirts should be loose fitting and not tight.
-Tank tops must have straps three fingers wide and cover all undergarments.
-No racer-back, see-through, ribbed or spaghetti-strap tanks.
-No crop tops (no stomach shown when arms are raised).
+Must be loose fitting and not too tight, tank tops must have straps that are at least two fingers wide and cover all undergarments, no racer-back, see-through, ribbed, spaghetti strap tanks or crop tops (no stomach shown when arms are raised).

-Must be knuckle length.
-No skirts, exercise dresses, or biker/spandex shorts (impractical for activities and you sometimes stand on chairs or ladders).
-No butterfly-style shorts.
-Girls will need one pair of athletic shorts (no buttons or zippers) to wear with their swimsuit.
+Must be no shorter than knuckle length, no skirts, exercise dresses, biker/spandex shorts, butterfly-style shorts.
+Girls need at least one pair of athletic shorts (no buttons or zippers) to wear with their swimsuit for all water activities.

-To be worn for evening themed activities; must abide by all other dress code guidelines
+To be worn for evening themed activities and must abide by all other dress code guidelines.
+Leotards and/or tutus must be worn with shorts.

 Must cover the toes and include a heel strap/cover (for instance: Crocs, Natives, etc.)